 Why Use Grouped Rows and Columns in Google Sheets?

-Since there already is an option to hide/unhide columns in Google Sheets, you might think, what’s the point of having a separate feature to group/ungroup sheets?
+Since there already is an option to hide or unhide columns in Google Sheets, you might think, what’s the point of having a separate feature to group/ungroup sheets?
 Both have more or less similar results.
 So here’s how grouping in Google sheets can be useful:

 - You can use it to keep your data organized and easy to read through.

 - When you group cells in Google sheets at different levels you can hide/unhide groups and sub-groups as required.
 Even after you accidentally close and have to reopen a tab.

 - It lets you effectively expand and contract parts of your worksheet, so it looks neat.

 Wrapping up How to Group Rows in Google Sheets

 In this tutorial, we showed you how to group rows in Google Sheets as well as rows.
 We also covered how to expand and collapse them and create multiple layers/ levels of grouping for an organized worksheet that is easy to navigate.
 We hope this was helpful to you.
 Let us know in the comments if you have any questions.

 Sumit is a Google Sheets and Microsoft Excel Expert.
 He provides spreadsheet training to corporates and has been awarded the prestigious Excel MVP award by Microsoft for his contributions in sharing his Excel knowledge and helping people.